Spring 2021 Semester Update

 The FAFSA asks for your tax year information from two years prior to the academic year.
 If your current income is significantly lower than what is reflected on your FAFSA, you may be able to request a Special Circumstances Review.
 Reasons that may be considered for a Special Circumstances Review include loss of income due to layoff, disability, divorce, separation or loss of untaxed benefits.

-If you feel you have situation that may allow for a Special Circumstances Review, visit your campus Express Enrollment Center or Financial Aid Office to determine if you should complete the Special Circumstances Review Form.
+If you feel you have a situation that may allow for a Special Circumstances Review, visit your campus Express Enrollment Center or Financial Aid Office to determine if you should complete the Special Circumstances Review Form.
 They will review your situation with you and determine what documentation you will need to submit to support your request for this review.
 Please click on Learn More for contact information and to request a virtual appointment.

 Please note that not all requests for Special Circumstances Reviews are approved.
 Also, if your Expected Family Contribution (EFC), based on your FAFSA results, is already zero, there is no need for you to request a Special Circumstance Review.